Cuba hero image

 • Havana UNESCO Core: Plaza Vieja, Plaza de la Catedral, Malecón boardwalk, and classic car storytelling.

-• Community Collaboration: Gatherings with local organizations, home visits, university and cultural introductions, and humanitarian project support.
+• Community Collaboration: gatherings with local organizations, home visits, university and cultural introductions, and humanitarian project support.

 • Artistic Heritage: Buena Vista Social Club music, Callejón de Hamel murals, Fábrica de Arte Cubano, and ballet or jazz evenings.

-• Viñales & Rural Life: Tobacco valley farms, mogotes, horseback trails, and community dialogue.
+• Viñales & Rural Life: tobacco valley farms, mogotes, horseback trails, and community dialogue.

 Sub-Regions & Routes